 Due to the presence of a wide variety of uncertainties in the realworld situations, however, the optimal inventory level is difficult to determine.
 One of these uncertainties is demand uncertainty, that is, the amount of finished products or services that customers will require at some point in the future is unknown.
 Demand forecasting, therefore, is a dominant attribute of the inventory management.
 Besides inventory management, demand forecasting provides valuable information for the purchasing and transportation problems, as illustrated in Figure 1.
-On the basis of forecasts, the decision-makers of the logistics companies can decide on the amount of raw materials to be purchased from the suppliers (i.e., the purchasing problem) to meet the production requirement, decide on the amount of work-in-process and finished products to be stored in the warehouses, and decide on the amount of finished products to be transported to the customers.
+On the basis of forecasts, the decision-makers of the logistics companies can decide on the amount of raw materials to be purchased from the suppliers (i.e., the purchasing problem) to meet the products to be stored in the warehouses, and decide on the amount of finished products to be transported to the customers.